iOS 14 and Facebook ads: All you need to know

 I cover more of this in my deep dive on iOS 14 to help you measure this more precisely.

-Based on how much iOS devices make up your customer base, you can expect a proportional impact to the following areas, which I go into a bit more detail below:
+Based on how much iOS devices make up your customer base, there were impacts to the following areas, which I go into a bit more detail below:

-• For app advertisers, you’ll have much more restrictions on the number of campaigns you can make and events you can track
+• For app advertisers, you have much more restrictions on the number of campaigns you can make and events you can track.

-• Because data captured by Facebook will be somewhat partial, Facebook will employ statistical modeling to give its advertisers a best estimate for ad reporting (more below).
+• Because data captured by Facebook became somewhat partial, Facebook employed statistical modeling to give its advertisers a best estimate for ad reporting (more below).

-• Facebook’s conversion optimization algorithm will also experience a drop in efficacy as the new default attribution windows don’t have as much data to look back on
+• Facebook’s conversion optimization algorithm also experienced a drop in efficacy as the new default attribution windows don’t have as much data to look back on.

 What’s changing for app advertisers

-To comply with Apple’s update, Facebook is making changes to their app-based advertising SDK.
+To comply with Apple’s update, Facebook made changes to their app-based advertising SDK.
 This is for advertisers who run ads for app installs and need in-app tracking to measure conversions and for apps who use Facebook’s Audience Network for monetization.

 To comply with Apple’s updated SKAdNetwork mobile app package, Facebook advertisers are now limited to the following: